kdn251/interviews/README.md

 ![Alt text](/Images/kruskal.gif?raw=true "Kruskal's Algorithm")

+## Greedy Algorithms
+* *Greedy Algorithms* are algorithms that make locally optimal choices at each step in the hope of eventually reaching the globally optimal solution
+* Problems must exhibit two properties in order to implement a Greedy solution:
+ * Optimal Substructure
+    * An optimal solution to the problem contains optimal solutions to the given problem's subproblems
+ * The Greedy Property
+    * An optimal solution is reached by "greedily" choosing the locally optimal choice without ever reconsidering previous choices
+* Example - Coin Change
+    * Given a target amount V cents and a list of denominations of n coins, i.e. we have coinValue[i] (in cents) for coin types i from [0...n - 1], what is the minimum number of coins that we must use to represent amount V?
+Assume that we have an unlimited supply of coins of any type
+    * Coins - Penny (1 cent), Nickel (5 cents), Dime (10 cents), Quarter (25 cents)
+    * Assume V = 43.
+We can use the Greedy algorithm of continuously selecting the largest coin denomination less than or equal to V, subtract that coin's value from V, and repeat.
+    * V = 41 | 0 coins used
+    * V = 16 | 1 coin used (41 - 25 = 16)
+    * V = 6  | 2 coins used (16 - 10 = 6)
+    * V = 1  | 3 coins used (6 - 5 = 1)
+    * V = 0  | 4 coins used (1 - 1 = 0)
+    * Using this algorithm, we arrive at a total of 4 coins which is optimal

 ## Bitmasks
 * Bitmasking is a technique used to perform operations at the bit level.
 Leveraging bitmasks often leads to faster runtime complexity and helps limit memory usage